silviolgandrade/RepData_PeerAssessment1/README.md

 The figures from plots are in the "figures" folder.

-Once this repo is a fork from the original from JDPeng, also content a copy from the database.
+Once this repo is a fork from the original from JDPeng, also content a copy from the database "activity.zip" and uncompressed "activity.csv".